szabgab/crystal-mine.cr/README.md

 * Allow people to ask to be excluded (a config file in the mine or in their own GitHub repo?)
 * List dependencies based on the shard.yml and based on the actual usage, link to dependencies, list reverse dependencies

+* Be able to easily find the documentation or link to documentation of packages. e.g. HTTP::Client::Response